devodo/DivertR/README.md

 [![build](https://github.com/devodo/DivertR/actions/workflows/build.yml/badge.svg)](https://github.com/devodo/DivertR/actions/workflows/build.yml)

 DivertR is a .NET proxy framework that can be used to create test doubles.
-It is similar to existing mocking frameworks like [Moq](https://github.com/moq/moq4) but provides additional features for integration testing of wired-up systems.
+It is similar to existing mocking frameworks like [Moq](https://github.com/moq/moq4) but is designed to work seamlessly with the dependency injection container by converting existing services into test friendly, configurable proxies.
+This facilitates an integrated style of testing where you start with the wired-up system and then mock out specific parts required per test.

 # Installing